Fence Installation Cost

 - If your home is a listed property or borders a listed property, there are many restrictions.
 In these cases, you'll need to check the conditions of the listed property.

-Can I get into trouble for putting spikes on top of our garden fence?
+Can I get into trouble for putting spikes on top of our fence?
 We're plagued by cats and squirrels and would like to deter, if not stop, them.

 Garden Fence Repair Cost